MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-ai-summary-list.md

 ﻿---
 title: Add Power Pages AI summary list
-description: "Learn more about how the AI summary list feature works to simplify and sumarize data in Microsoft Power Pages."
+description: "Learn more about how the AI summary list feature works to simplify and summarize data in Microsoft Power Pages."
 author: danamartens
 ms.topic: conceptual
 ms.date: 09/05/2024